 All the insects (above) have been photographed around the nature garden, the gardens first-year last year.

 Click on any image to visit the gallery.

-Some of the wildflowers and boy they look stunning, the frogs pond we have left to be slightly more wild and over grown, this gives cover to the frogs and is the same kind of undergrowth you will see along a river or lake. keeping this pond as nature intended.
+Some of the wildflowers and boy they look stunning, the frog's pond we have left to be slightly wilder and overgrown, this gives cover to the frogs and is the same kind of undergrowth you will see along a river or lake. keeping this pond as nature intended.

 (fig 5) the nature garden does look stunning and is a rewarding subject, why not try it and if you have no garden a window box works too.

 All my life I have been into wildlife and the natural world and in my short time on this planet I have seen nature disappear, once common insects and birds are so hard to find now that I call rare.

 When I'm out and about and meet people I often will ask them some to the point questions, all based on do you feel nature is as it once was and they often state it's harder to see, so people are noticing but they need their minds jogging.